AymenRumi/home-listing-pipeline/README.md

 The library uses `Celery`, an `asynchronous task queue`, in conjunction with `RabbitMQ` as a message broker.
 The workers, implemented with `multithreaded` selenium web drivers, allow for parallel celery workers running multithreaded scraping of listings from the REMAX website.
 The extracted data undergoes transformation and validation based on a predefined `data contract` before being stored in an `SQL database` for long term analytics.

-## AWS Infrastructure
+## AWS Deploymeny

-Project infrastrcuture and deployment is independent, it is reliant on the remax-pipeline library.
+Project infrastructure and deployment is independent, it is reliant on the remax-pipeline library.

 Code for pipeline infrastructure deployment available as submodule to this repo, click [here](https://github.com/AymenRumi/remax-pipeline-deployment)